bridnap/bridnap.github.io/index.md

 <br/><br/>
 - [Minimal Hacker News Chrome](https://chrome.google.com/webstore/detail/minimal-hacker-news/jgijakambklliabpigfklccjjpinnloi) | **MAY 2016** | I browse Hacker News a lot, but even on that site, I can get lost for awhile just browsing.
 So I was looking for a way to see the top stories for the day.
 Most of the code is borrowed in an attempt at learning how to build a neat little Chrome Extension app.
 See the [code](https://github.com/bridnap/hnchrome).
 <br/><br/>

 ---

+### Web Portfolio
+- [Find Cheap Bargains](https://web.archive.org/web/20130122221126/http://findcheapbargains.com/) | In the age of affiliate marketing between 2007 and 2012, I ran this site along with 26 smaller sites.
+I can't say that I was proud of them all.
+A lot of the others were just money grabs because it was easy at the time to throw up some long tail search pages with eBay and Amazon items and profit.
+But I was proud of this one.
+I did a ton of research on each and every item I posted.
+I bought a great deal of them myself, and never got a single product for free.
+There was about 5 years of writing on this site, each post equalling around 500-750 words.
+The site is gone now, but the Wayback Machine holds onto at least a snapshot of it forever.

+---

 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>
 <!-- Remove above link if you don't want to attibute -->